-If you’re brand new to our studio, we welcome you to come practice with us for month, for just $1 a day!
-During your 30 Day Intro Month, you’ll have ample time to try different classes, teachers and yoga styles.
-Make the most of your month, practicing 3 to 5 times per week and you’ll see results: physical strength, toning, and weight loss, better and deeper sleep, and mental clarity, an uplifted spirit and overall wellbeing.
+If you’re brand new to our studio, we welcome you to come practice with us for month, for only $40!
+During your introductory 30 Day Challenge Month, you’ll have ample time to try different classes, teachers and yoga styles.
+Practice often and you’ll see results: physical strength, toning, and weight loss, better and deeper sleep, and mental clarity, an uplifted spirit and overall wellbeing.

 If you’ve already tried the studio and know you love it, we highly recommend a Monthly Unlimited Yoga membership.
 Not ready to commit?
 The 5 Class and 10 Class passes will save you time and money.
 Just visiting?
 Drop in for a single class.
 Pricing details here.

-For your convenience you may purchase the 30 Day New Student Introductory Month and any of our memberships and class passes either right here on our website, or in person at our beautiful studio.
+For your convenience you may purchase the New Student Introductory 30 Day Challenge and any of our memberships and class passes either right here on our website, or in person at our beautiful studio.

 See you on your mat!